Stephan

 How to Pronounce Stephan

 Our model has identified 3 different pronunciations for the name Stephan.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 72.0% confident that Stephan is pronounced as STEH-fuhn.
-The next most likely pronunciation is STEE-fuhn, at 20.0% confidence.
+Our model is 72.0% confident that Stephan is pronounced as STEH-fuhn, which has 2 syllables.
+The next most likely pronunciation is STEE-fuhn, at 20.0% confidence, with 2 syllables.

 STEE-fuhn (2 syllables)